microsoft/vs-threading/doc/analyzers/VSTHRD108.md

 ## Configuration

-This analyzer is configurable via the `VSTHRD010.MainThreadAssertingMethods.txt` file.
+This analyzer is configurable via the `vs-threading.MainThreadAssertingMethods.txt` file.
 See our [configuration](configuration.md) topic for more information.